RobzLegz/RobzLegz/README.md

 I'm a full stack developer.
 I enjoy writing code and learning new programming languages and skills.

-- 🟣 I'm currently learning elixir
+- 🟣 I'm currently learning every single programming language out there
 - 🤖 Developing software to learn
 - 📫 How to reach me: [robzlegz@gmail.com](mailto:robzlegz@gmail.com)